Our Mission

 Our goals are these:

-- to partner with civil rights organizations to reexamine and strengthen the quantitative toolkit for protecting voting rights;
+- to partner with civil rights organizations to reexamine and to strengthen the quantitative toolkit for protecting voting rights;

 - to offer formal and informal expert consulting to stakeholders on all sides.